easolhq/easolhq.github.io/docs/reference/tags/form_tags/create_line_item/create_line_item.md

 ---

 The Create Line Item Tag renders a form which acts as a wrapper for a single item.
-Extra HTML input tags can be used to add item quantity, modifiers or adult count for per-unit items
+Extra HTML input tags can be used to add item quantity, modifiers, adult count or start and end date.

 ##### input
 {% raw %}